keefertaylor/Base58Swift/README.md

 ## Installation
 ### CocoaPods
 Base58Swift supports installation via CocoaPods.
-You can depened on Base58Swift by adding the following to your Podfile:
+You can depend on Base58Swift by adding the following to your Podfile:

 ```
 pod "Base58Swift"